johnathanryanwu-berk/Saas-Churn-Diagnostics-80-20-framework/README.md

 ---

----

 ## How to Run

 1. Clone the repository
-2. Install dependencies:

-pip install -r requirements.txt

-3. Open the notebook:

-Saas_Churn_80_20_diagnosis.ipynb
+2. Open `Saas_Churn_80_20_diagnosis.ipynb` in Jupyter Notebook or VS Code

-4. Run all cells
+3. Run all cells from top to bottom

+Required libraries:
+- pandas
+- numpy
+- matplotlib
+- seaborn